9 Realistic New Year’s Resolution Ideas

 Redecorate a room

 A coat of paint can have a dramatic effect on a room – making it cleaner and brighter and helping you enjoy the space more.
 So if you have had your eye on a new rug or feel the need for a change of scenery, why not go all the way for a completely new look?
 After all, a change is as good as a rest.
+Remember if you want to redecorate a room and you don’t want to throw any furniture out that self storage can be a great option.

 Explore your local area